ujtk6014/WolveZ_CANSAT2020/README.md

   ```
   sudo bash setup_ap.sh
   ```
-  Once you activate access point, you cannot connect your Raspberry Pi to other Wi-fi networks.
+  &emsp;Once you activate access point, you cannot connect your Raspberry Pi to other Wi-fi networks.
 So you can turn it off by
   ```
   sudo bash ap_off.sh
   ```
-  If you want to re-activate, then
+  &emsp;If you want to re-activate, then
   ```
   sudo bash ap_on.sh
   ```